 Fourth, pastors tend the flock.

 Do you admire your pastor?
 Does he know it?
 The point is not to put him on a pedestal.
-The point is to rightly value, appreciate, and honor him.
-Do not wait until Pastor Appreciation Month.
-Why not thank him this week?
+The point is to rightly value, appreciate and honor him.
+Since this is Pastor Appreciation Month, why not thank him this week?
 Why not pray for him this week?
 Why not speak encouraging words about him and to him this week?
 As you do, he will be encouraged, your church will be strengthened, and you will no doubt be even better served by him.

 (EDITOR’S NOTE — October is Pastor Appreciation Month.
 This article was previously published here.)